 What are the typical exclusions in a life insurance policy?

 The main reason why life insurance companies include exclusions is to protect them from risk—namely, early and untimely deaths.
 When a policyholder passes away, the insurance company can lose money when paying the death benefit.
-Having exclusions is a way to reduce the likelihood of paying a death benefit in certain situations.
+Including exclusions is a way to reduce the likelihood of paying a death benefit in certain situations.

 What are the typical exclusions in a life insurance policy?